someengineering/fixinventory/plugins/gcp/README.md

-# cloudkeeper-plugin-gcp
+# resoto-plugin-gcp
-An GCP collector plugin for Cloudkeeper.
+An GCP collector plugin for Resoto.

 ## Usage
 When the collector is enabled (`--collector gcp`) it will automatically collect any accounts specified for `--gcp-service-account`.
 Set to empty string to use default service account discovery on GCE, GKE etc.